numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    ECDF of several algorithms benchmarked during the BBOB 2009 workshop in dimension 5 (left) and in dimension 20 (right) when aggregating over all functions of the ``bbob`` suite.

-We note a thick maroon line with diamond markers annotated as "best 2009".
-This graph corresponds to the **artificial best 2009 algorithm**: for each set of problems with the same function, dimension and target precision, we select the algorithm with the smallest |aRT| from the `BBOB-2009 workshop`__ and use for these problems the data from the selected algorithm.
+The thick maroon line with diamond markers annotated as "best 2009" corresponds to the **artificial best 2009 algorithm**: for each set of problems with the same function, dimension and target precision, we select the algorithm with the smallest |aRT| from the `BBOB-2009 workshop`__ and use for these problems the data from the selected algorithm.
 The algorithm is artificial because we may use even for different target values the runtime results from different algorithms. [#]_